How did you get on with Part 1? Did you pick up some points that you may need to address to help that tummy recovery?

-Keep your arms at 90 degrees – they will then help propel you forward as they swing.
+- Keep your arms at 90 degrees – they will then help propel you forward as they swing.

 - Relax your hands - as tight hands can lead to back and shoulder tension.

-Keep your knees down – your knees should be lifting forward as opposed to upwards.
+- Keep your knees down – your knees should be lifting forward as opposed to upwards.

-Make your hips stable, and forward – no swinging them from side to side!
+- Make your hips stable, and forward – no swinging them from side to side!
 This reduces chance of low back or hip pain.

 If you really want to commit to getting fit, accountability is key.
 Whether you choose a close friend to chat fitness goals with or opt for professional fitness support – having someone else take your fitness seriously will increase your chances of keeping ‘at it’ even when sleep deprivation would rather have it otherwise.
 You’ll find encouragement goes a long way when you first start out.
 And what a bonus if you can keep fit and have a laugh with friends!

 A lot of people know the importance of ‘warming up’ but aren’t aware that a ‘cool down’ period is also needed to reduce chance of post-run discomfort or injury.
 The aim is to lower your heart rate and get your breathing back to normal and help your muscles maintain healthy function.
 It’s highly recommended you finish each running session with some gentle walking and stretches – and plenty of water.

 Are you ready to start running and get fit?

 The new Mumsfit Running Club is the perfect place to get the support you need and safely increase your overall fitness – while having fun and meeting other like-minded women.
 These one-hour sessions will include a simple warm-up, gentle stretching, running games and strengthening for longer runs.
 Each session is specifically directed to suit the group, so all abilities are welcome and tailored for.

 Find out more about our friendly running sessions now –contact Joan on 07957 308968 or e mail email@example.com this class is a Buggy free and dog free zone!

 As we have just had Halloween several of you may be overloaded with Pumpkin!
 If you haven’t yet had the joy of carving a pumpkin out for the children, this is still a great recipe to try.
 This pumpkin soup is a Jamie Oliver recipe and very simple to make, great for freezing too.

 Roasted pumpkin soup recipe

-1.5kg edible pumpkin
+- 1.5kg edible pumpkin

-1 teaspoon dried chilli
+- 1 teaspoon dried chilli

-1 tablespoon coriander seeds
+- 1 tablespoon coriander seeds

-1 large onion
+- 1 large onion

-3 cloves garlic
+- 3 cloves garlic

-1 stick of celery
+- 1 stick of celery

-1 litre hot vegetable stock
+- 1 litre hot vegetable stock

 Preheat the oven to 170°C/340°F. Half the pumpkin and remove the seeds (you can keep these for roasting), then chop into wedges.
 Place the pumpkin on two large baking trays and drizzle over a little olive oil.
 In a pestle and mortar, grind the chilli and coriander seeds with a pinch of salt until finely ground.
 Sprinkle the spices over the pumpkin with some black pepper.
 Roast the pumpkin for 1 hour, or until soft and slightly caramalised at the edges.

 Meanwhile, roughly chop the onion, garlic, carrot and celery.
 Heat a lug of olive oil over a medium heat in a large saucepan then add the vegetables and cook for 15 minutes, or until soft and sweet but not coloured.